metaplex-foundation/developer-hub/src/pages/guides/javascript/how-to-create-an-spl-token-on-solana.md

 If everything goes as planned, the metadataUri variable should store the URI of the uploaded JSON file.

 ### Creating the Token

-When creating a new token on the Solana blockchain we need to create a few accounts to accomendate the new data.
+When creating a new token on the Solana blockchain we need to create a few accounts to accommodate the new data.

 #### Creating the mint account.

 If we are minting the Tokens then we need a Token Account (holds the minted tokens in a persons wallet) Mint the token.
 When you first create the tokens, the creator will retain the update authority and mint authority.
-Both update and mint authority will need to be revoked when listing the token on DEXs such as Juipter and Orca for validation.
+Both update and mint authority will need to be revoked when listing the token on DEXs such as Jupiter and Orca for validation.

 #### Mint Account

 To make a mint account and save mint data, we use the createFungible helper method.
 This method simplifies the process of creating an account for you.

 We need to give the function a keypair for the mint address.
 We also need to provide additional metadata from a JSON file.
 This metadata includes the token's name and the metadata URI address.